Wednesday 31 July 2019

 However, I have a few bones to pick with this one.
 For a start, I wish they'd left the COMICS CODE box on the cover, as they have with the other mags in this series.
 (And for some reason, the indicia is in the wrong place inside.)
 Also, one of the ads is reproduced at too large a size, resulting in it almost bleeding off one side of the page, and another ad is slightly different from the original.
 That's it below - see if you can spot the two main differences.
 (I won't mention the missing 'em dash' in another ad as that's perhaps being a tad too pernickety.)

-Another thing is that I miss the 'continued after next page' lines at the bottom of the pages preceding any ads, and I wish that MARVEL would print the interiors on matt paper instead of glossy stock.
+Another thing is that I miss the 'continued after next page' lines at the bottom of the pages preceding any ads, and I wish that MARVEL would print the interiors on matte paper instead of glossy stock.
 Those minor observations aside, however, it's an issue worth having, as it's as close as you're ever likely to get to owning this classic comic.
 Unless, of course, you already have it, or you win a substantial amount of moolah on the Lottery.

 Anyway, below is the facsimile alongside the original.
 If you don't have the 1963 ish, buy the 2019 one and just make-believe.